simplex-chat/simplex-chat/simplex-messaging.md

 - queue is NOT secured but the transmission has a signature.

-Until the queue is secured, the server should accept any number of unsigned messages - it both enables the legimate sender to resend the confirmation in case of failure and also allows the simplex messaging client to ignore any confirmation messages that may be sent by the attackers (assuming they could have intercepted the queue ID in the server response, but do not have a correct
+Until the queue is secured, the server should accept any number of unsigned messages - it both enables the legitimate sender to resend the confirmation in case of failure and also allows the simplex messaging client to ignore any confirmation messages that may be sent by the attackers (assuming they could have intercepted the queue ID in the server response, but do not have a correct